SaumyaSingh1/SaumyaSingh1/README.md

 - 👋 Hi there, I’m @SaumyaSingh1
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Data Struvture and Algorithm and web development
+- 🌱 I’m currently learning Data Structure and Algorithm and Web Development

 <!---